JavRedstone/JavRedstone.github.io/DrawingBoard/README.md

 *Description*

-Simple 'Drawing Board' website that allows you to draw on a blackboard, with the option of six different most-used colors, as well as the eraser and clear functions.
+Simple 'Drawing Board' website that allows you to draw on a blackboard, with the option of seven different most-used colors, as well as the eraser and clear functions.

 *Usage*